Lexus

 What are the most common 2018-2025 Lexus LS problems?

 The 2018-2025 Lexus LS has accumulated 27 NHTSA complaints.
-The most frequently reported problem areas are Wheels/Tires, Fuel System, Interior.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+The most frequently reported problem areas are Wheels & Tires, Fuel System, Interior.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Lexus LS engine is most reliable?

-The 2018-2025 Lexus LS was offered with 1 engine option.
+The 2018-2025 Lexus LS was offered with 2 engine options.
 Based on NHTSA complaint data, the 3.4L 6-cyl has the lowest complaint density and is considered the most reliable choice for buyers.

 Is the 2018-2025 Lexus LS a good used car?

-The 2018-2025 Lexus LS can be a solid used car purchase depending on trim, mileage, and maintenance history.
+The 2018-2025 Lexus LS can be a sound used car depending on trim, mileage, and maintenance history.
 With 27 total NHTSA complaints on record, prospective buyers should review the known problem areas and check for open recalls before buying.

 How many NHTSA complaints does the 2018-2025 Lexus LS have?